-For each property listed in Table 2: DRMAA Properties and Java Language Types, the 'JobTemplate' class has a corresponding setter.
+For each property listed in Table 2: DRMAA AttributesProperties and Java Language Types, the JobTemplate class has a corresponding setter.
 Each setter is of the form "public void set<propertyName>(<propertyType> value)."
-Setters for non-primitive, mutable properties MUST store a copy of the new value rather than storing the original object.
+Setters for non-primitive, mutable properties MUST store a copy of the new value instead of rather than storing the original object.

-'value' - the value to which the property should be set in the job template.
+value - the value to which the property should be set in the job template.